mikesol/fouriax/README.md

 ### Documentation

-The documentation is automatically generated from the content of the [docs directory](./docs) and from the docstrings of the public signatures of the source code.
-The documentation is updated and published as a [Github project page ](https://pages.github.com/) automatically as part each release.
+The documentation is automatically generated from the content of the [docs directory](https://github.com/fouriax/fouraix/tree/master/docs) and from the docstrings of the public signatures of the source code.
+The documentation is updated and published as a [Github Pages page](https://pages.github.com/) automatically as part each release.

 ### Releasing